SysKitTeam/docs-spdockit/how-to/spdockit-insights/troubleshooting.md

 ---

-There are a couple of problems that may be encountered when using SPDocKit Insights.
+There are a couple of problems that may be encountered while using SPDocKit Insights.

 ### There are no active agents available.

 #### Problem
 When starting SPDocKit Insights through the SPDocKit start page you receive the following message: There are no active agents available.
-Please ensure that SPDocKit Insights Agent is working correctly.
+Please ensure that the SPDocKit Insights Agent is working correctly.

 #### Solution
 There are two possibilities why you got this message:
 * The SPDocKit Insights Agent/s is **not installed** but it is still listed in your SPDocKit database.
 This can happen if you used the SPDocKit Insights feature but then upgraded to a new version without installing the agent.
 This can be fixed by installing the aforementioned feature.
 See [here](#internal/installation/upgrade-to-the-latest-version/) for more information.
 * The SPDocKit Insights Agent is installed but you haven’t gone through the **SPDocKit Insights Agent Configuration**.
-Please go [here](#internal/how-to/spdockit-insights/configure-data-collection/) and see section: **SPDocKit Insights Agent Required Configuration**.
+Please go [here](#internal/how-to/spdockit-insights/configure-data-collection/) and check the section titled **SPDocKit Insights Agent Required Configuration**.
-    - this can happen if you performed an upgrade of a SPDocKit installation where SPDocKit Insights Agent was installed side by side with SPDocKit.
-In such a case the configuration utility will not start automatically after installation which will leave the agent as not started.
+    - this can happen if you performed an upgrade of a SPDocKit installation where a SPDocKit Insights Agent was installed side by side with SPDocKit.
+In that case, the configuration utility will not start automatically after installation, which will leave the agent as not started.

 ### Connection to the SPDocKit Insights Agent failed